lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-2. Check to see if the age and gender model is enabled.
+2. A check is made to see if the age and gender model is enabled.
 If so, then get the ROI for the face by clipping the face location from the input image frame.

 ```cpp
    if (AgeGender.enabled()) {